UNCERTAINTY-LINE: Length-Invariant Estimation of Uncertainty for Large Language Models: Related Work

+While such techniques improve the alignment between model confidence and human judgment, they often require additional supervision or task-specific tuning and, crucially, do not directly target the problem of length bias.

-\textbf{Non-token likelihood based uncertainty measures.} Consistency uncertainty measures have emerged as a way to bypass token-level scores entirely~\citep{fomicheva-etal-2020-unsupervised, lin2023generating, kuhn2023semantic}.
-By evaluating uncertainty as a level of agreement between sampled outputs, they provide a length-agnostic confidence estimate that reflects semantic ambiguity rather than sequence phrasing.
+\paragraph{Non-token likelihood based uncertainty measures.} Consistency uncertainty measures have emerged as a way to bypass token-level scores entirely~\citep{fomicheva-etal-2020-unsupervised, lin2023generating, kuhn2023semantic}.
+By evaluating uncertainty as a level of agreement between sampled outputs, they provide a length-agnostic confidence estimate.
 However, while these measures are designed to be length-invariant, their practical application encounters several challenges.
-Firstly, these methods rely on sampling multiple outputs from the language model to capture the distribution of possible generations.
+First, these methods rely on sampling multiple outputs from the language model to capture the distribution of possible generations.
 This sampling process is computationally intensive, especially for large models.
 Secondly, implementations often depend on pre-trained models, to assess semantic similarity between generated outputs.
 While effective for certain tasks, these models are frequently trained on shorter texts, leading to less reliable estimates for long generations.

 Another approach that does not rely on token likelihoods is verbalized uncertainty, where models express their confidence in natural language.
-However, studies have shown that large language models (LLMs) often exhibit overconfidence in their verbalized uncertainty assessments~\citep{xiong2024can}.
+However, studies have shown that LLMs often exhibit overconfidence in their verbalized uncertainty assessments~\citep{xiong2024can}.
 This overconfidence suggests that without proper calibration or fine-tuning, verbalized uncertainty may not reliably reflect true predictive uncertainty~\citep{liu-etal-2024-llms-learn-uncertainty}.
 Therefore, while verbalized uncertainty offers a promising, length-invariant alternative, its practical utility is limited unless accompanied by effective calibration strategies.

 These works highlight the limitations of existing UQ methods, including length-normalized measures in addressing the length bias problem.